vuejs/vuex/docs/en/api.md

     ``` js
     {
       state,      // same as store.state, or local state if in modules
       rootState,  // same as store.state, only in modules
       commit,     // same as store.commit
       dispatch,   // same as store.dispatch
+      getters,    // same as store.getters, or local getters if in modules
-      getters    // same as store.getters
+      rootGetters // same as store.getters, only in modules
     }
     ```